Potato-js/weeb-bot/README.md

 # weeb-bot

-A Free and Open-Source Discord Bot with Premium and Advanced Features with a local dashboard
+A Free and Open-Source Discord Bot with Premium and Advanced Features with a local dashboard **NOTE: The dashboard is STILL a WIP DO NOT USE IT**

 ## About